 Training Siberian Huskies

-They tend to get easily bored – so consider your energy and behavior well before committing to training a Siberian Husky!
+They tend to get easily bored – so consider your energy and behavior well before committing to training them!

 Feeding Siberian Huskies

-Usually, you should feed your Siberian Husky 1.5 or 2 cups of good-quality dry food that you should split in two meals.
+Usually, you should feed them 1.5 or 2 cups of good-quality dry food that you should split into two meals.

 When the Chukchis decided to create this breed of dogs, they wanted to get a dog that could pull light loads at fast paces in great distances where the temperatures are very low and they wanted these dogs to be able to do all this on small amounts of food intake.
-Therefore, the Siberian Huskies are known for being light and easy eaters for their size!
+Therefore, they are known for being light and easy eaters for their size!

 However, you should feed your dog depending on their size, metabolism, age, activity level and built.
 High-activity dogs require more food compared to coach-potato, lazy dogs!